-Call to Order and Welcome – President Shahbazian called the meeting to order at 1:35PM.
+Call to Order and Welcome – President Monica Zarske called the meeting to order at 1:37PM.

 Approval of Additions or Corrections to the Agenda –

 Marty Rudd moved to approve the agenda as presented and Amit Mishal seconded the motion, all present approved the agenda with no changes.